deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 ![](figures/figures_19_0.png)

-> 🔼 The figure shows a qualitative comparison of text-to-image generation results using different methods (SDXL, SD3, and the proposed approach) for various prompts, highlighting improved prompt following and visual quality with the proposed method.
+> 🔼 The figure shows a comparison of text-to-image generation results using different models (SDXL and SD3) with and without the proposed method, illustrating improved prompt following and visual quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Our approach, trained on a synthetic preference dataset with a ranking objective in the preference optimization, improves prompt following and visual quality for SDXL (Podell et al., 2023) and SD3-Medium (Esser et al., 2024), without requiring any manual annotations.